jakegross808/pacn-veg-package/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pacnvegetation is to …
+The goal of pacnvegetation is to provide easy-to-use functions for working with PACN vegetation data.

 ## Installation